There I’ve said it. And not just in my head.

 But it’s easy to see the lack of interaction as lack of interest or appreciation, and then the mind monkeys come out and have a field day.

-I – like most women I know – am busy.
+I (like most mums I know) am busy.
 I have two kids, a husband, a business to run.
-And sometimes it’s easy to forget to drop a friend a line, or to not have the energy to organise a get-together.
+And sometimes it’s easy to forget to drop a friend a line, or not have the energy to organise a get-together.

 I know, because I’m guilty of this.
 And then I get the sinking feeling of “I’m not good enough” and “why on earth would this amazing person want to be friends with you?!?”

-I hear the “I’m not good enough” refrain pretty much every day from my blog readers and members of my Life Reboot Camp.
-The self-doubt and self-criticism.
+I hear the “I’m not good enough” refrain pretty much every day from the women I work with.
+The self-doubt and self-criticism that rears its ugly head.

-I’ve grouped together 4 things that work for me, to pull me out of an “I’m not good enough” funk.
+So I wanted to group together what works for me to pull me out of an “I’m not good enough” funk.

 Stop holding yourself up to unrealistic expectations.
-Just because you didn’t take a homemade cake into the school bake sale doesn’t mean you are not a good enough mum.
+Just because you didn’t take a homemade cake for the school bake sale doesn’t mean you are not a good enough mum.

-If your child has a roof over his head, knows he is loved, is fed and is educated, then you’re doing a pretty damn good job.
+If your child has a roof over their head, knows they are loved and fed, and are educated, then you’re doing a pretty damn good job.

 If you are doing your best in your relationship / at work / in your friendship then that’s already pretty bloody impressive.